-Discipline FTEF % Reg FTEF % Adj Description

-Counseling (Instructional component only) Reg 0.0000 Load 0.0000 Adj 0.0000 Load 0.0000 The Counseling Department does not have any faculty who are employed as 100% instructional faculty.
+Discipline FTEF % Reg FTEF % Adj Description Reg Load Adj Load Counseling (Instructional component only) 1.1200 13.0000 2.2800 87.0000 The Counseling Department does not have any faculty who are employed as 100% instructional faculty.
 All of the courses offered are taught by adjunct faculty or full time counselors teaching an overload class.
 Additionally, as course reductions occur, per AFA contract, adjunct faculty will fall out of our pool.

-Our adjunct faculty numbers will decrease
+Our adjunct faculty numbers have and will continue to decrease as some of our seasoned adjunct counselors find fulltime employment at other schools.